 My only complaint is that I cannot clamp it directly to the terrarium; I have it clamped on a nearby shelf.
 I positioned the lamp several inches above the enclosure because it made the tank too hot otherwise.

-The best method for controlling the temperature inside your frog’s habitat is by the use a thermostat.
-A reptile thermostat helps regulate the temperature by turning the heating device on/off depending not he temperature.
+The best method for controlling the temperature inside your frog’s habitat is by the use of a thermostat.
+A reptile thermostat helps regulate the temperature by turning the heating device on/off depending not the temperature.

 So, the alternative to a heat lamp is what’s known as an “Under Tank Heater”.
 They’re designed to slide under your tank and heat from the bottom up.
 You don’t always have to place them under your terrarium though; you can stick them on the side if you want.